Sony Pictures Classics

-Sony Pictures Classics Inc. is an American arthouse film production and distribution company that is a division of Sony Pictures Entertainment and part of the Sony Pictures Motion Picture Group.
+Sony Pictures Classics Inc. (also known as Sony Classics or SPC) is an American independent film production and distribution company that is an autonomous division of Sony Pictures Entertainment and part of the Sony Pictures Motion Picture Group.
 It was founded in January 1992 by former Orion Classics heads Michael Barker, Tom Bernard and Marcie Bloom.
 It distributes, produces and acquires specialty films such as documentaries, independent and arthouse films.
 As of 2015, Barker and Bernard are co-presidents of the division.